tecladocode/web-dev-bootcamp/curriculum/section14/lectures/02_adding_a_nav_bar/README.md

 - [ ] Create per-file diff between `end` and `start` (use "Compare Folders")

-# Adding a nav bar to the movie watchlist
+# Adding a nav bar to the movie library

 Let's take a look at the nav bar that we'll be adding to our app.